 This fruit is incredibly easy to eat.
-First, when you buy them from the store or pick them, they may be a little hard.
+First, when you buy them from the store or pick them up, they may be a little hard.
 Similar to an avocado.
-Allow them to ripen on the counter for a few days, until they are softer.
+A ripe sapodilla or ripe chico will be soft.
+Allow them to ripen on the counter for a few days until they are softer.

 Then cut them in half, and dig out the pit.

-The dark pit will usually be about 1 inch long.
+The sapodilla seeds will usually be about 1 inch long.
 If you love planting seeds, try planting this one.
-You can cut each half in half again, and then just bit into it.
+You can cut each half in half again, and then just bite into it.

-Or it is commonly eaten with a spoon.
-The flesh is very soft and east to scoop out.
+The chico is also commonly eaten with a spoon.
+The juicy flesh is very soft and easy to scoop out.

 What does sapodilla taste like?

-To me it has a hint of honey and cinnamon to it.
-And also reminds me of like a pumpkin pie, although more juicy.
+To me, it has a hint of honey and cinnamon to it.
+And also reminds me of a pumpkin pie, although more juicy.